MickeyKay/better-font-awesome-library/README.md

 ### Deprecated

 #### $args['version'] (2.0.0) ####
-_The library now always defaults to the latest available version of Font Awesome._

-(string) Which version of Font Awesome you want to use.
-* `'latest'` (default) - always use the latest available version.
-* `'3.2.1'` - any existing Font Awesome version number.
+_The library no longer selects a version through this argument.
+Validated Font Awesome Free 5.x metadata now comes from the configured local provider, compatibility transient, or bundled fallback._

+(string) Retained for compatibility.
+Supplied values are ignored because the validated release record selects the supported 5.x version and its coupled assets.

 #### $args['minified'] (2.0.0) ####
 _The library now always defaults to minified CSS._